 The grave of Roubaix’76 winner – Marc Demeyer

-For those of us who know the history of Paris-Roubaix well, “Sunday in Hell” is very informative about the race and its history.
+For those of us who know the history of Paris-Roubaix well, “Sunday in Hell” is very informative.
 It is also very informative about non-commercial filmmaking and the creative process and is certainly the only cycling-related book reviewed here that quotes from “A Cultural History of the Avant-Garde in the Nordic Countries 1950-1975.”
-Rewatching “A Sunday in Hell” with a copy of Willam Fotheringham’s “Sunday in Hell” at hand is highly rewarding.
-It is arguable that in spite of its mythological aspects, bike racing has only produced a single great novel (“The Rider,” by Tim Krabbé) and one very great film.
+Rewatching “A Sunday in Hell” with a copy of William Fotheringham’s “Sunday in Hell” to hand is highly rewarding.
+It is arguable that in spite of its mythological aspects, bike racing has only produced a single great novel (“The Rider” by Tim Krabbé) and one very great film.
 “A Sunday in Hell” is that one, and “Sunday in Hell” is a masterful and entertaining guide to it.